-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

 - New Nest Hub: Google Assistant, YouTube/Netflix/Disney+, Chromecast, smart home control, digital photo frame, music, Duo audio calls, gestures, sleep tracking

-- Old Nest Hub: Google Assistant, YouTube/Netflix/Disney+, Chromecast, smart home control, digital photo frame, music, Duo audio calls

-The Google Nest Hub Max, second generation Nest Hub and original Nest Hub offer many of the same features, including control of any compatible smart home devices, access to YouTube, Netflix and Disney+, displaying Google Photos, playing music, and the plethora of features offered by Google Assistant.
+The Google Nest Hub Max and second-generation Nest Hub offer many of the same features, including control of any compatible smart home devices, access to YouTube, Netflix and Disney+, displaying Google Photos, playing music, and the plethora of features offered by Google Assistant.

 The Nest Hub Max has a couple of extra features thanks to that built-in Nest camera.
 You'll not only be able to take part in Duo video calls but the Nest Hub Max doubles up as a security camera too, whilst also offering Face Match and gesture control, as we mentioned above.

-The second generation Nest Hub also offers some additional features over the Nest Hub and Nest Hub Max however.
-It doesn't have a camera, but it features Google's Soli chip inside, which not only allows for Quick Gestures like the Nest Hub Max, but it also offers sleep tracking when placed on a bedside table.
-You can read more about the sleep tracking feature in our separate feature.
+The second-generation Nest Hub also offers some additional features over the Nest Hub Max, however.
+It doesn't have a camera, but it features Google's Soli chip inside, which not only allows for Quick Gestures like the Nest Hub Max but also offers sleep tracking when placed on a bedside table.
+You can read more about the sleep tracking in our separate feature.

 Price

-The Google Nest Hub Max usually costs £219 in the UK, but you get quite a lot for the extra £130 over the cost of the second generation Nest Hub.
+The Google Nest Hub Max usually costs £219 in the UK, but you get quite a lot for the extra £130 over the cost of the second-generation Nest Hub.

 The original Nest Hub was priced at £139 when it first launched, but its price then dropped to £79.99 in the UK.
-You'll likely find it cheaper now the second generation Nest Hub has launched.
+It's now discontinued, but still available from some retailers.

-The second generation Nest Hub goes on sale for £89.99 in the UK.
-It is available to pre-order now.
+The second-generation Nest Hub is available for £89.99 in the UK.

 Colours